SriniHProject/ecommerce-sales-insights-v0/README.md

-# 📊 Customer Segmentation Analysis – 2019 E-commerce Data
+## 📊 Customer Segmentation Analysis – 2019 E-commerce Data

 ## Overview
 This analysis applies RFM (Recency, Frequency, Monetary) segmentation to identify key customer groups based on purchasing behavior and value.
 The goal is to inform targeted retention, upselling, and promotional strategies.

-## 🔍 Customer Segmentation

 ### Segment Profiles